jboss-developer/jboss-migration-center/_snippets/learn.md

 <a id="pageTop"/>
 Red Hat JBoss Enterprise Application Platform 6 is a fast, secure, powerful application platform built upon open standards, and compliant with the Java™ Enterprise Edition 6 specification.
 It provides an innovative modular, cloud-ready architecture, powerful management and automation, and world class developer productivity.
 JBoss EAP 6 leverages the JBoss Application Server and adds enterprise features for high-availability clustering, caching, messaging, transactions and a full web services stack.
 It also includes  a new modular class loading system, and a Management Console and Management Command Line Interface.

 Red Hat JBoss Enterprise Application Platform 6 is ideal for a wide range of applications from HTML5 mobile applications to highly transactional applications that utilize the JEE programming approach.
+Learn about the following JBoss EAP features and components:

 [Directory structure](#directoryStructure)